tristanMatthias/spiral/articles/6-conditions-of-change/solutions/index.md

 cover: solutions.jpg
 coverAlt: Solve your current problems before moving on
 seo:
-  description: Are you solving for where you’re at, or distracted by someone elses path?
+  description: Are you solving for where you’re at, or distracted by someone else’s path?
 ---

 [👈 Back to all conditions](/articles/6-conditions-of-change/)